 After the cessation of storm or wind events, promptly sweep all yard debris into bags.

 Cover piles of dirt and mulch being used in landscaping projects to prevent those pollutants from blowing into the street.

 Do not over water your lawn.
 Overwatering causes water to drain into the street carrying loose yard debris along with the water.

 Instruct all employees or persons performing yard services on your behalf on the proper disposal of yard debris, and particularly, instruct them to not blow yard debris into the street storm sewer drains.
 Residents are responsible for the actions of those workers.

-In response to complaints raised by some residents, at the October 19 meeting the Board took up the issue of loose cats in the subdivision.
+In response to complaints raised by some residents, a few years ago the Board took up the issue of loose cats in the subdivision.
 To collect facts and the opinions of a wider sample of residents on the extent of the perceived problem an email was sent out to all registered residents.
 Thirty Eight responses were received.
 Of these fourteen believed we have a problem and favor the Board taking action, such as trapping, to remove them; fourteen were opposed to trapping - many believing that the cats are useful in keeping vermin down; and ten replies were informational in nature.